About Our Equines

 Working in the MGH riding program is a mentally and physically challenging job for horses.
 A great therapy horse is sound at the walk, trot and canter.
 The quality of the horse’s movement is what benefits the participant the most.
 We utilize a wide range of input or movement from our horses.
 With some of our students, it is preferred that the horse have a low amount of movement as the students learn to ride and acquire a proper seat.
 In other cases, a more exaggerated movement is needed to stimulate a rider and meet the student’s sensory needs.

 When looking for new additions to the herd, there are certain criteria that must be met prior to the horse being purchased/donated.
 The horse should be proficient with both voice and leg signals, as well as quiet and well-mannered on the ground.
-Horses need to be accepting of a wide range of input, varying from pool noodles to any type of item that makes noise or movement.
-The horse has to be accepting of one or two people walking and trotting beside it as well as riders who wiggle and are off balance.
+Horses need to accept a wide range of input from a rider as well as tools or props, for example: pool noodles, balls, or other items that move or make noise.
+The horse has to be accepting of one or two people walking and trotting beside it as well as unbalanced riders.
 Finally, they must display “therapy heart” and show enjoyment in their work.
-If the horse meets all of these criteria, they will be place on a 90 day trial to determine if they are truly a good match for the program.
+If the horse meets all of these criteria, we ask for the minimum of a 30-day trial to determine if they are truly a good match for the program.

-If your feel your horse has therapy heart and can excel in making a difference in our amazing student’s lives, we would love to hear from you!
-Please review the following criteria to help determine if your equine is a good candidate.
-The horse must:
+If your feel your horse has a therapy heart and can excel in making a difference in our amazing students' lives, we would love to hear from you!
+Please review the following list to help determine if your equine is a good candidate.

-- NOT be gaited, and must be sound at walk, trot, and canter
+- Must be sound at walk, trot, and canter

-- Good ground manners and respect for a leader's personal space
+- Must have impeccable ground manners and respect for a leader's personal space

 - Must not be gaited (a horse that is gaited doesn't provide the input to the rider that we need for Hippotherapy)

 - Must not have any dangerous habits (i.e. buck, kick, bite, bolt, rear)